Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 ```

 #### 2. Deploy Flink Studio notebook and Kinesis Data Streams
 To make the process of deploying necessary resources easier, click [here](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=amf-snowflake&templateURL=https://jsnow-us-west-2.s3.us-west-2.amazonaws.com/kdf/flink-kds-cfn-jsnow.json) to deploy necessary resources including a [Flink Studio notebook](https://docs.aws.amazon.com/managed-flink/latest/java/how-notebook.html), a Glue database to store metadata of the tables in Flink and two Kinesis Data Streams (KDS).
-One data stream serves as the input stream to Flink and the other one serves as the output stream.
+One Kinesis stream serves as the input stream to Flink and the other one serves as the output stream.

 Please enter appropriate values into the empty fields where you entered(i.e. bucket, private key, keyphrase, etc.) in previous modules when prompted during Cloudformation deployment.
 In about 5 minutes, the template should be deployed successfully.